 Marketing – A VARs Guide to Best Practices

-- What are the selling strategies you should use to upsell your customers to better and more secure WLAN?
+- What are the selling strategies you should use to upsell your customers to better and more secure network?
+And implement cellular failover?

-- What recurring service revenues can be achieved by controlling the WLAN portion of the install?
+- What recurring service revenues can be achieved by controlling the networking portion of the install?

 - What recurring revenue can be achieved by becoming an MSP of a cloud-based solution?

-- Are there In-a-Box WLAN packages that my sales team can use to open the door and start discussions on WLAN?
+- Are there In-a-Box WLAN packages that my sales team can use to open the door and start discussions on networking?

 - With so much outdated WLAN in the market, what is the best way to market WLAN to my current customers as well as for new prospects?

-RFID, Sensors and Beacons: A Look into IoT and What is to Come
+RFID, Cold Chain, Beacons and RAIN: A Look into What is to Come

 A recent Juniper Research study forecasts a 350% rise in IoT spending for retail by 2021, fueled by RFID and Bluetooth low-energy beacons.
 This growth is being fueled by technology that is becoming lower in cost and more prevalent in stores.
 These technologies can now be leveraged for better analytics, customer experience and supply chain improvements.

-- An explanation of the latest uses of RFID and beacons in retail, manufacturing, healthcare and logistics.
+- An explanation of the latest uses of RFID in retail, manufacturing, healthcare and logistics.

 - RFID tagging, as well as sensor technology, is creating a new method of tracking by collecting data points across the entire supply chain.
 Who is creating these solutions, and how can my company engage in this new revenue stream?